jennifersoft/jennifer-view-adapter-telegram/README.md

 ```
 https://api.telegram.org/bot{TOKEN_HERE}/getUpdates
 ```
-* You should see reponse like follow.
+* You should see response like follow.
 Make Note of the chat ID is you will need it

 <img width="395" alt="telegram_chat_id_example" src="https://user-images.githubusercontent.com/3861725/33116235-5fecf274-cfa7-11e7-8b8a-8598b56c67ff.png">